cbrun/cbrun.github.io/_posts/2016-05-10-ecore-design-checklist.md

   - eclipse
   - emf
 permalink: modeling/ecore-design-checklist/
+excerpt: "Index for the Ecore design checklist series: for EMF practitioners; why it matters—quick one‑page reference linking both parts for everyday use."
 ---

 This is an index page for the *Metamodel (Ecore) Design Checklist* serie, a condensed version listing all the rules of the article ([part1]({{ site.url }}/modeling/ecore-design-checklist-part1) and [part2]({{ site.url }}/modeling/ecore-design-checklist-part2)) for your convenience.